Flamefork/fleet/README.md

 0. Template is function of its arguments.
 0. HTML is better for HTML than some host language DSL (just cause HTML *is* DSL).
+0. DOM manipulating and XSLT are not good for templating (yes, opinionated).
 0. Clojure is good :)
+0. HTML isn't the only language that needs templating.

 ## Why Fleet?